 In addition to these concerns, they realized that it could be confusing and often jarring to add a new component like a content filter to an established community.
 So they needed a way to assure long-time users that the new moderation system was in their best interests.

 Habbo used Two Hat Security’s flagship content filter and moderation tool Community Sift to implement their new approach to community moderation.
-Powered by Artificial Intelligence (AI), and supported by computer automation human review, Community Sift replaced their existing blacklist to identify and filter dangerous content in real time.
+Powered by Artificial Intelligence (AI), and supported by human review, Community Sift replaced their existing blacklist to identify and filter dangerous content in real time.

 All UGC now runs through Community Sift, including public chat, private messages, forum discussions, and usernames.
 Community Sift identifies high-risk content and filters or posts it based on Habbo’s unique community standards.
 As well, Community Sift classifies users based on their reputation — how often do they post high-risk content?
 How often do they post low-risk, positive content?
 It then applies a less permissive or more restrictive filter to that user, based on past behavior.

-In addition to filtering high-risk content, they set up auto-sanctions to take action on users who repeatedly break the rules.
+In addition to filtering high-risk content, Habbo set up auto-sanctions to take action on users who repeatedly break the rules.
 They can now reinforce community standards in real-time, giving users the opportunity to correct their behavior and re-join the community.

 The Habbo moderation team also has full access to the Community Sift tool.
 They can retrain the AI on the spot based on new or reported language trends, ensuring that users are protected at all times.